 - Personal guarantee – First of all, you will be required to personally guarantee the loan.
 If your business fails, you personally will be responsible for repaying the loan.

 - Co-Signer – If your ability to repay the loan – should the business fail – is in question, the bank may require that you find another person with the financial capacity to guarantee repayment.

 - SBA or FAME Guarantee – The U.S. Small Business Administration (SBA) and Finance Authority of Maine (FAME) primarily assist small start-up businesses by providing commercial loan insurance.
 The first step, to take advantage of these programs, is to get a bank committed to your project – for it is a bank that will make applications to SBA or FAME.
 SBA or FAME will have similar requirements of you in terms of experience, character, creditworthiness, collateral and cash investment.
 The primary difference is that they may be willing to accept more risk than the bank in the name of promoting small businesses.
 (Note: Even if you do get a guarantee from SBA or FAME, these agencies will still hold you personally responsible for the debt.)
 Finally, guarantees do not mean low-interest loans.
 The loan is made at the bank’s current rate and a fee is charged by the guarantee agency.

 Maine Technology Institute

-The Maine Technology Institute (MTI) is a private, non-profit corporation that offers early-stage capital and commercialization assistance for the research and development of technologies that create new products, processes and services, generating high-quality jobs across Maine.
+The Maine Technology Institute (MTI) is a private, non-profit that offers early-stage capital and commercialization assistance for the research and development of technologies that create new products, processes, and services that generate high-quality jobs across Maine.

 Economic Development Lenders